Hi, you are logged in as , if you are not , please click here

 Tutor: Ángela Cano

 Join our Deputy Curator, Dr Ángela Cano, on this two-day introduction to tropical botany.
 Travelling back in time, you will learn about the dynamic borders of the tropical region, with a focus on the fossil record.
 You will then study current patterns of geographic distribution of plant diversity on Earth, discovering that it is not homogeneous, but dramatically different between continents.
 You will fly over the tropical belt to understand which regions have the highest species richness, known as “biodiversity hotspots”, and face the strongest threats. Ángela will then discuss the main factors that threaten this biodiversity and the local and ex situ efforts that are in place to counteract their effects.
 The second part of the course will focus on plant systematics – understanding how plants have evolved and how taxonomists have classified them.
-You will focus on different tropical plant groups, starting with non-flowering plants, such as mosses, ferns and conifers and then briefly cover the most representative tropical angiosperm families of flowering plants.
+You will focus on different tropical plant groups, starting with non-flowering plants, such as mosses, ferns and conifers and then briefly cover the most representative tropical angiosperm families.

 Read More